cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     vtkOpenGLTexture: any
 }

-// Warning: (ae-missing-release-tag) "ImageCacheImageAddedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageCacheImageAddedEvent =
 CustomEvent_2<ImageCacheImageAddedEventDetail>

-// Warning: (ae-missing-release-tag) "ImageCacheImageAddedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageCacheImageAddedEventDetail = {
     image: ICachedImage
 }

-// Warning: (ae-missing-release-tag) "ImageCacheImageRemovedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageCacheImageRemovedEvent =
 CustomEvent_2<ImageCacheImageRemovedEventDetail>

-// Warning: (ae-missing-release-tag) "ImageCacheImageRemovedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageCacheImageRemovedEventDetail = {
     imageId: string
 }

-// Warning: (ae-missing-release-tag) "ImageLoadedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageLoadedEvent = CustomEvent_2<ImageLoadedEventDetail>

-// Warning: (ae-missing-release-tag) "ImageLoadedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageLoadedEventDetail = {
     image: IImage
 }

-// Warning: (ae-missing-release-tag) "ImageLoadedFailedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageLoadedFailedEvent = CustomEvent_2<ImageLoadedFailedEventDetail>

-// Warning: (ae-missing-release-tag) "ImageLoadedFailedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageLoadedFailedEventDetail = {
     imageId: string
     error: unknown
 }

-// Warning: (ae-missing-release-tag) "ImageLoaderFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageLoaderFn = (
 imageId: string,